 The Hana Highway is one of the most scenic drives in the world.
 Located in Maui, the second-largest of the Hawaiian Islands, the road is 52 miles (84 km) long.
 You will pass 617 white-knuckle switchbacks, 56 one-lane bridges, and tons of waterfalls as you travel away from civilization.
 The ocean is down on one side of the road, with mountains rising on the other, and a few spectacular waterfalls that keep your attention wandering.

 This snake-like hairpin bends on a warped narrow road links Kahulu i with the town of Hāna.
 This serpentine coastal route offers a perfect antidote to the vagaries of mainland winters—and a complete escape from daily life.
-You’ll have to navigate through and around 600 hairpin turns, 54 one-lane bridges, steep cliff drops, falling rocks, and even some confusing mile markers that reset.
+You’ll have to navigate through and around 600 turns, 56 one-lane bridges, steep cliff drops, falling rocks, and even some confusing mile markers that reset.
 Plus it rains often.
-Winding its way past waterfalls, beaches, bridges and spectacular ocean views, the 600 hairpin turns and 54 bridges make it one of the most demanding.
+Winding its way past waterfalls, beaches, bridges and spectacular ocean views, the winding road make it one of the most demanding.
 The road winds deep into the tropical jungle, through valleys, to ultimately complete the final leg along the steep cliffs of the coast.

 The road is winding, with 600 turns in 62 mile: that's 10 turns per miles.
-This infamous road is tightly hairpinned and bumped, an exquisite winding mountain drive with sharp and blind curves and hairpin switchbacks leading the traveler over the mountains.
+This infamous road is tightly hairpinned and bumped.
 About 1/2 mile after mile marker 6, there's a sharp U-curve in the road, going uphill.
 The road is practically one-lane here, with a brick wall on one side and virtually no maneuvering room.
 Sound your horn at the start of the U-curve to let approaching cars know you're coming.
 Take this curve, as well as the few more coming up in the next several miles, very slowly.
 Even though this legendary road is just 52 miles (84 km) long (from Kahului to Hana), it takes around three hours and can be quite a challenge to navigate.
 That’s because it is narrow and winding.
 The drive is very much worth it though and offers many scenic views of Maui’s northern coastline, rainforests, black-sand beaches, waterfalls and lush, tropical vegetation.
 The road is neither dangerous nor scary.
 It's curvy and you do need to be careful around blind curves, but it's paved all the way and not bad to drive.